How Many Monarchs Are Buried At Windsor Castle?

 Conclusion

-The ten monarchs buried at Windsor Castle represent a significant portion of British history, each contributing to the nation’s development in various ways.
+The eleven monarchs buried at Windsor Castle represent a significant portion of British history, each contributing to the nation’s development in various ways.
 Their burial at St. George’s Chapel, a site steeped in royal tradition, ensures that their legacies remain closely tied to the continuing story of the British monarchy.
 Windsor Castle remains a powerful symbol of continuity and tradition in the United Kingdom from the medieval period to the modern day.